 In 2020, the ever-complicated last mile delivery got more chaotic owing to the ongoing pandemic.
 At a time when businesses were struggling to cope up with the changing customer needs like faster and same-day delivery, in came challenges like contactless delivery, zero cash payments, health updates and more.
 Savvy customers want end-to-end transparency of fulfilment progress.
 They want to know where their order is, who is bringing it and when they will receive it.
 It does not stop there; customers want brands to ensure flexible delivery.
 Modern consumers are more loyal to brands that ensure a flexible online buying experience and make allowances for customer convenience.

-To deliver on these expectations, supply chain leaders need to revisit their last mile strategy.
+To deliver on these expectations, supply chain leaders need to revisit their last mile delivery strategy.
 Conventional hub and spoke logistics models will not be enough to balance customer experience and profitability.
-Digitalization of core last mile processes will be key in shaping the future of retailers, eCommerce providers, grocery chains, restaurants and manufacturing companies.
+Digitalization of core retail last mile delivery processes will be key in shaping the future of retailers, eCommerce providers, grocery chains, restaurants and manufacturing companies.

 Once a customer places an order online her web browser or mobile application directly communicates with the retailer or eCommerce provider's server.
 The order is sent to a centralized order management system confirms stock availability and provides the customer with an option to pay online.
 It then sends a request to the warehouse hosting the stock to dispatch the products to the end customer.
 It is here when the last mile mainly commences.
 The shipper sends an agent to pick up the customer's item from the warehouse.